sivasubramanianss40/sivasubramanianss40/README.md

 - **Predicting Alzheimer's Disease from MRI Scans Using Deep Learning**
   - Achieved **92% accuracy** with **ResNet50** architecture.
   - Developed a **Flask-based web app** for real-time MRI image classification.
-  - Integrated advanced visualization techniques like **confident score** for better interpretability.
+  - Integrated advanced visualization techniques like **confidence score** for better interpretability.

 - **AI-Powered Visual Perception System**
   - Building a system that **learns by observation** using real-time video capture.